google/model-viewer/README.md

 npm run test
 ```

-Tests in `packages/model-viewer` should now run properly; fidelity tests might still fail (see errors and potential workarounds below).
+Tests in `packages/model-viewer` and `packages/model-viewer-effects` should now run properly; fidelity tests might still fail (see errors and potential workarounds below).

 ### Error: `/bin/bash^M: bad interpreter: No such file or directory`
 **Symptom**